syncfusion-content/mobilejavascript-docs/MobileJS/Slider/Getting-Started.md

 You can set the price range using Range Slider.
 Set data-ej-enablerange attribute to “True”.
 You can set the initial range values by using data-ej-values attribute.
 Here, you can set the values as [300, 1500].
 The Slider’s left thumb is set to 300 and the right thumb is set to 1500.

-Add the following code to the Slider &lt;div&gt;.
+Add the following code to the Slider <div>.

 {% highlight html %}